What is Organic Farming?

 Organic agricultural methods are regulated based on standards, guidelines and permitted substances.
 There are a number of certification agencies and systems that inspect farms and certify them 'organic' when found compliant.
 A number of different standards exist, based on the certifying authority.

 NaturePinks has always been 100% free of synthetic pesticide use in cultivation - the largest source of residues in crop produce.
-We follow organic cultivation methods and are currently under the stipulated organic conversion period to get formal organic certification.
+We follow organic cultivation methods and are organic certified.
 However, to us the primary focus remains on producing right and consistently so, regardless of formal certification.

 At NaturePinks, we are farmers first.
 We take the clean approach of clearly defining our farm philosophy and methods beyond definitions, standards and inspections.
 We lay down the methods of our farm production and let you have complete transparency and trust into how what we place on your table has been grown.
 Our philosophy is based on professional education, knowledge, ongoing experimentation and some commonsense in determining what is safe and healthy, more than anything else.